 We reserve the right to change this policy from time to time as industry practice, the law, and our procedures in this area may change from time to time.
-We will post the current version of this policy at:http://edmontoncdc.org/privacy-policy/
+We will post the current version of this policy at: https://edmontoncdc.org/privacy-policy/.

-If the policies and procedures outlined in this document do not address a specific situation, individuals are advised to contact the Company’s Privacy Officer for guidance or clarification.
+Suppose the policies and procedures outlined in this document do not address a specific situation.
+We advise individuals to contact the Company’s Privacy Officer for guidance or clarification.

 The Company collects and uses only the personal information that we need for providing services and operating our business.
 Generally, the Company collects the following personal information from individuals for the various purposes set out below:

-In serving your needs, it is important to have accurate information about you.
+It is essential to have accurate information about you.
 We collect your personal information to:

-• As is necessary in contemplation of a business transaction, and
+- As is necessary for contemplation of a business transaction, and

 - Adhere to applicable legal requirements

-We normally collect information directly from our clients.
+We usually collect information directly from our clients.
 We may collect your information from other persons with your consent or as authorized by law.
-Before or at the time of collecting personal information, we identify the purposes for which we are collecting the information.
-We do not provide this notification when personal information is volunteered for an obvious purpose.
+Before or at the time of collecting personal information, we identify the data’s purposes.
+We will not notify volunteered personal details.
 If we wish to use or disclose your information for a new purpose not included in this policy, we will notify you and seek your consent.

-Your information will only be used by the Company for the purposes outlined above under “Why Do We Collect Personal Information from You?”.
+The Company will only use your information for the purposes outlined above under “Why do we collect personal information about you?”.
 We will not disclose your personal information to any third party, except as set out below.

 Our service providers/subsidiaries in Canada and the United States collect, use or disclose your personal information for the following purposes:

-Whenever we engage a third party service provider to do work for us, we confirm that its privacy and security standards meet our requirements.
+Whenever we engage a third-party service provider to work for us, we confirm that its privacy and security standards meet our requirements.

-Upon request received by the Company in writing, individuals shall be informed of the existence, use, and disclosure of their personal information records and shall be given access to that information.
-Requests to access personal information held by the Company should be directed to the Company’s Privacy Officer.
+Upon request received by the Company in writing, individuals shall be informed of the existence, use, and disclosure of their information records and be given access to that information.
+Requests to access personal data held by the Company should be directed to the Company’s Privacy Officer.

 A fee for reasonable costs incurred may be charged when responding to more complex requests.
 The individual will be informed of the applicable fee.

-Individuals are permitted either to view the original record, or to request a copy, subject to limitations as permitted or required by law.
-To preserve the integrity of the record and ensure that documents are not removed from the Company, individuals wishing to view an original record will do so at the Company’s head office and under the supervision of designated the Company personnel.
+Individuals are permitted to view the original record or request a copy, subject to limitations as permitted or required by law.
+To preserve the integrity of the record and ensure that documents are not removed from the Company, individuals wishing to view an original record will do so at the Company’s head office and under the supervision of designated Company personnel.

 Personal information shall be kept as accurate, complete, and up-to-date as necessary for the purposes for which it is to be used.